 60 Nguyễn Hữu Huân, Hàng Bạc, Hoàn Kiếm, Hà Nội, Vietnam

-Next door to Cafe Lam you will find Cafe Giang, another charming place forever buzzing with coffee addicts.
-Walk through a very narrow alleyway and step into the ‘egg coffee lane’.
+Conveniently located next door to Cafe Lam, Cafe Giang is another Vietnamese coffee institution, forever buzzing with coffee addicts.
+You will have to walk through a very narrow alleyway to step into the ‘egg coffee lane’.

 39 Nguyễn Hữu Huân, Lý Thái Tổ, Hoàn Kiếm, Hà Nội, Vietnam

 Vietnamese Coffee Shop with a View – Cafe Pho Co

 For the beautiful views of the Hoan Kiem Lake, head to Cafe Pho Co.
 It is quite tricky to find this place as it’s hidden at the back of a shop filled with silk produce and touristy t-shirts.